BernStrom/Base-Apparel-Coming-Soon-Page/README.md

 * Use semantic HTML5 markup. *Managing code readability, accessibility and SEO optimization of the web page.*

-* Style with reusable CSS classes.
+* Style with as much reusable CSS classes.

 * Use responsive design to make the page compatible on screen across mobile and desktop devices.

-* Use JavaScript to validate the input fields of the sign-up form and display the appropiate error/success message.
+* Use JavaScript to validate the conditions of the email input field and display the appropriate error/success message.

 * Hover states for all interactive elements of the page